livegnik/2way-poc-design/02-architecture/managers/13-health-manager.md

 * All public health outputs are tagged with `OperationContext` metadata when exposed via HTTP so that audit trails remain consistent with `01-protocol/00-protocol-overview.md`.
 * Health Manager never downgrades errors reported by other managers.
 If a manager declares `failed`, Health Manager propagates that status intact.
 It may escalate severity (e.g., from `degraded` to `failed`) but never suppress it.
 * Publishing `ready=false` or `alive=false` triggers Event Manager and Log Manager notifications exactly once per transition.
-* Health state is queryable even when the backend transitions to `not_ready`, ensuring operators can observe the cause of failure.
+* Health state is queryable even when the node runtime transitions to `not_ready`, ensuring operators can observe the cause of failure.

 ## 4. Health classification and structure